 For nonfinancial benefits that meet these criteria, here are some brief guidelines on how to use them effectively in the IT business case.

 Show how to observe, verify, and measure the benefit in ways that can be seen and verified, even if not in monetary terms.
 You may expect a real “improvement in staff professionalism,” for instance, but you may not be able to evaluate the value of that in monetary terms.
 You can, however, describe the likely effects of that benefit in other observable terms, such as lower staff turnover, easier recruiting, less absenteeism, or the appearance of the workplace to customers or clients.

-By taking these steps, you are in simply reminding your readers or audience, in effect, that good business decision making is often more than a simple matter of weighing financial sums.
+By taking these steps, you are merely reminding your readers or audience, in effect, that good business decision making is often more than a simple matter of weighing financial sums.

 No matter how well you prepare yourself or your case-building team, your next IT business case will probably not be your best one.
-The case after that will probably be better—easier to build, easier to understand, and more accurate.
+The one after that will probably be better—more accessible, easier to understand, and more accurate.
 Individual and organizational learning are requirements for perfecting the case-building process, and some of that learning has to come from experience.

 From repeated trials over time, you will learn how best to refine the cost model and how to assign cost and benefit values to IT actions appropriately for your situation.
-By consistently using the same approach to business case design, over time, your organization should improve its ability understand and use case results effectively, and with confidence.
+By consistently using the same approach to business case design, over time, your organization should improve its ability to understand and use case results effectively, and with confidence.
 Unfortunately, too many people and too many organizations begin each case-building project starting from 0.